 How To Start A Frugal Home Budget Life

 Frugal home budget is now our lifestyle.
-When I stopped working I put my ducks in a row to be successful at living on one income.
 We had debt.
 Student loans, car payments, house payments, credit cards, and a few miscellaneous doctor bills.
 All of that had to be paid off.

 I am so glad to change the future of our kids.
 They will grow up debt free, create a frugal home budget for their family, and be happy.
 A frugal home budget starts with contentment.
 The journey is different for each family.
 We still take vacations, but stay within the limits of our frugal home budget.
 All shopping did not cease.
 Shopping has boundaries, fun has a budget.